pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 Something like this is unlikely to happen because there's a _really_ motivated UX expert with a _lot_ of volunteer time to donate.
 We'd basically need an enormous cheque for work that's... "understand Python packaging really well and figure out a path to making it better".
 That's a difficult thing to tell a funder to throw money at.

-Notably, there's a lot of stakeholders here: the easiest "persona" to identify is the maintainers of the tools themselves.
+Notably, there are a lot of stakeholders here: the easiest "persona" to identify is the maintainers of the tools themselves.
 After that, it starts to become fuzzy quickly.
 There's redistributors, end users, Linux OS distros, Linux-specific non-OS package managers, cross-platform distributions, direct users, corporate users who have their own internal packaging systems, or like astronomers, students, statisticians, business analysts, and more.

 Breaking the UX problem into a smaller piece, like a single point from the [dimensions we could unify][dimensions], makes this a much more meaningfully sized piece for seeking funding toward.
 Even then, it'll still probably only be available to be funded by the larger wallets and likely need to be a part of a project that has some other deliverables.